Dessyreqt/awiki/README.md

 [[destinationFolder\destination|Link to a file in a child folder]]
 ```

 You can follow this link by putting the cursor on the link and hitting `alt-enter`.
-You can also follow it by right-clicking on it and selecting "Open Wiki Link".
+You can also follow it by right-clicking on it and selecting "Open/Create Wiki Link".

 You can navigate back to the previous page by pressing `alt-backspace`.